phalcon-orphanage/docs/es/escaper.md

 </a>
 ```

-You can escape a HTML attribute by using the :code:`escapeUrl` method:
+You can escape a HTML attribute by using the `escapeUrl` method:

 ```php
 <a href="<?php echo $e->escapeUrl('"><script>alert(1)</script><a href="#'); ?>">